nstamatelopoulos/OCP-disconnected-wrapper/README.md

 Only with "yes" will destroy.

 **Note:** If one creates any other resources on the created VPC manually post the deployment these need to be deleted prior running the --destroy command, terraform knows only the components that are created during the installation of the mirror-registry.
 Not managed objects of terraform can cause issues when destroying the VPC.

+# Usefull Information

+- The cluster directory is under /home/ec2-user/cluster/
+- The cluster SSH key is under /home/ec2-user/.ssh/cluster_key
+- Mirror registry has SSH access to all nodes
+- The kubeconfig of the cluster is under /home/ec2-user/cluster/auth/kubeconfig
+- One can check the installer progress by running tail -f /home/ec2-user/cluster/.openshift-install.log